kapouer/matchdom/README.md

 - as:html
   return value as a DOM node or null if it fails

+### lang:name

+Sets lang name in current scope.
+Used by localized filters.

 ## flow plugin (always loaded)

 ### not then else:filter:param+